paulo-amaral/paulo-amaral/README.md

 # Hi there 👋
 I'm a Humanitarian maker and tech lover.
 Currently working hard to get my business up and running on various fronts.
-I've a partneship with World Vision to develop and introduce a digital cash payment system on TL's rural poor comunities.
-The project called (Kartaun Bele).
+I've a partneship with World Vision to develop and introduce a digital cash payment system on TL's rural poor communities.

 ### Personal Goals and core values :